 Vietnam is a stunningly beautiful and diverse country with lovely people and delectable cuisine.
 It’s truly one of the most amazing countries in the world and if it’s not yet on your bucket list – it should be!

-We were lucky enough to spend 3 months exploring Vietnam and have compiled a list of the not-to-be-missed highlights of the country.
+Now that we live in Vietnam, we have compiled a list of the best place to visit in Vietnam and the things you absolutely must do.
 Read on for a brief description of each and then click on the related posts if you’d like to delve deeper into the details of each amazing destination.

 Ho Chi Minh City (Saigon)

-Ho Chi Minh City is a bustling metropolitan city in the South of Vietnam.
+Ho Chi Minh City (still commonly referred to by its former name, “Saigon”) is a bustling metropolitan city in the South of Vietnam.
 It has an amazing food scene, it is a popular place for westerners to open up craft breweries, and there are diverse neighborhoods to explore.

 Hoi An is a darling little touristy town in central Vietnam that is a must-visit during your trip!
-The pedestrian-friendly downtown area is full of cute boutiques, quaint coffee shops, and delicious restaurants.
+The pedestrian-friendly downtown area is famous for the beautiful yellow French colonial-style buildings that line the streets.
+Plus it’s full of cute boutiques, quaint coffee shops, and delicious restaurants.
 In the evenings the riverfront comes alive with vibrantly colored lanterns and a lively night market.

 The city of Da Nang is full of lavish beachfront resorts and is the perfect place if you’re looking to get a little rest and relaxation.
 Da Nang is getting more and more visitors of late with the construction of the Golden Bridge – a giant bridge that appears to be held up by two hands.
 It’s also the southern gateway to the spectacular drive over the Hai Van Pass.
 But there is so much more to see and do in this busy city so plan on spending a few days here during your trip.